r4victor/tenthousandmeters/content/blog/python_bts_13.md

             // `eval_frame_handle_pending()` suspends bytecode execution
             // e.g. when another thread requests the GIL,
-            // it drops the GIL and waits for the GIL again if (eval_frame_handle_pending(tstate) != 0) {
+            // this function drops the GIL and waits for the GIL again if (eval_frame_handle_pending(tstate) != 0) {
                 goto error;
             }